 - Transport and/or shipment of goods from the vendors to the location where the goods will be used

 - Import and/or export controls in the U.S. and foreign countries

 - Currency conversion when the vendors require payment in foreign currency

-- Language and translation cost when the invoice is in foreign language
+- Language and translation cost when the invoice is in a foreign language

 In some situations, the ICC has special relationships with overseas firms that my provide in-country assistance.

 Capital or fabricated equipment